 Chimneys and fireplaces, if not properly sealed, can allow cold air in and warm air out.
 You can help stop that leakage by putting in a new, rubber-sealed damper.
 If your fireplace does not have any kind of glass door or cover to seal it off, it would pay to invest in one.

 Furnace filters should be replaced regularly.
-If you use permanent filters you’ll want to clean them often with a brush or vacuum and soupy water.
+If you use permanent filters you’ll want to clean them often with a brush or vacuum and soapy water.

 Make sure the area around your furnace is clean.
 Remove out any debris in the furnace area and prevent small amounts of dirt, dust, or clothing from accumulating.
 Never use your furnace closet for storage or drying clothes.